Corporate Governance

 • Basic remuneration for each officer position is set by referring to remuneration survey data provided by an outside institution specialized in the gathering of this kind of data.
 Remuneration levels are determined based on comparisons to companies that are in similar industries and are of similar size to the Company.

-• For each eligible Director, the standard amount of short-term performance-linked remuneration (in cases where the payment rate is 100%; the same applies below) is set at 35% to 40% of his/her basic remuneration.
+• For each eligible Director, the standard amount of short-term performance-linked remuneration (in cases where the payment rate is 100%; the same applies below) is set at roughly 35% to 40% of his/her basic remuneration.

 • For each eligible Director, the standard amount of medium-to long-term performance-linked remuneration is set at approximately 25% of his/her basic remuneration.